AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

 ## How can I override BibTeX capitalization conventions?

-Again, the MIT librarians are making unwarranted assumptions here about what Zotero write out *and* are suggesting a "solution" that is actually as bad as the problem it sets out to solve.
+Again, the MIT librarians are making unwarranted assumptions here about what Zotero writes out *and* are suggesting a "solution" that is actually as bad as the problem it sets out to solve.
 The proper way to prevent

 > title={IEE Proceedings}